fdifrison/intergalacticGuidesForCoders/Frameworks/Spring/Manual_Spring.md

 *<https://www.thymeleaf.org/>*

 Thymeleaf is a java template engine the is used to create dynamic html and it is an alternative to Java Server Pages JSP.
 It is one of the possible view technology that can handle the model output to our client request in an mvc model.
 It is also a **natural template engine**, meaning that it can be rendered naturally by the browser

+# H2

+It is an in-memory database (mem) with the possibility of browser GUI (needs to be enabled in application.properties to use the web console)

+looking at spring initialization, it tell us which tomcat port is opened and where to locate the h2 console (usually /h2-console); then we need to be careful to specify the correct session of the db (which is written in the spring log in the line H2ConsoleAutoConfiguration)

+---

 # The SOLID principle in OOP